avivamunshi/BiasCheckCityWiki/README.md

 API Throttling: Take into consideration API throttling and latency when making requests.

 ## Research Implications
-Your README should include a section header called “Research Implications” after which you will include your write-up paragraphs.
-One of your paragraphs should reflect on what you have learned, what you found, what (if anything) surprised you about your findings, and/or what theories you have about why any biases might exist (if you find they exist).
-In addition to any reflections you want to share about the process of the assignment, also, please respond (briefly) to at least three of the questions below:
-What biases did you expect to find in the data (before you started working with it), and why?
+### What biases did you expect to find in the data (before you started working with it), and why?
+Wikipedia editors are a key driving force behind the content on the platform.
+However, this editorial function brings with it the potential for biases, influenced by the interests, expertise, and potential personal biases of these editors.
+This aspect of bias can even extend to what are considered "high-quality" articles.
+Since the assessment of article quality is inherently **subjective**, topics and viewpoints that resonate more with the preferences of Wikipedia editors may receive higher ratings.
+I thought that since this assignment entailed working with Wikipedia data for research, there would be a lot of this **editorial bias**.

+I also noticed that Wikipedia is avaliable in multiple languages, and thus some kind of **language bias** may creep in.
+I expected that articles in widely spoken languages, such as English or Spanish, would have more comprehensive coverage compared to articles in less common languages.
+This bias could affect the representation of information from different regions of the world.

-What (potential) sources of bias did you discover in the course of your data processing and analysis?
+### What (potential) sources of bias did you discover in the course of your data processing and analysis?
+Given the tech-savvy population on the West Coast, I definitely found it surprising to see that the Pacific Division had the fewest articles per capita.
+On the other hand, this region may have fewer towns than its population, which would explain the lower density of articles.

-What might your results suggest about (English) Wikipedia as a data source?
+### What might your results suggest about (English) Wikipedia as a data source?
-Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might create biased or misleading results, due to the inherent gaps and limitations of the data?
-Can you think of a realistic data science research situation where using these data (to train a model, perform a hypothesis-driven research, or make business decisions) might still be appropriate and useful, despite its inherent limitations and biases?
+I saw that Nebraska and Connecticut had no scraped content, which, in my opinion, points to possible issues with data completeness.
+Researchers like myself need to be ready for the possibility of data gaps and abnormalities while utilizing Wikipedia as a data source.
+They should investigate solutions for these problems, which can entail creating unique scraping algorithms made to fill in these gaps or applying statistical approaches to impute values into missing data.

-How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
+### How might a researcher supplement or transform this dataset to potentially correct for the limitations/biases you observed?
+I definitely see scope to enhance the Wikipedia dataset by integrating external data sources, including census records, academic publications, and government documents.
+This integration serves to offer supplementary context and validation, effectively mitigating biases inherent in Wikipedia's content - and this data is also public.
+In order to account for data volatility, I also advise normalizing the data depending on regional parameters, such as population density or region-specific features.